mhseptiadi/golib/README.md

 ```

 ### checkdocker
-This library is used for checking whether the list docker is running on the server
+Golang library used for checking whether the list docker is running on the server

 ```
 dockerNames := []string{"dockerimage1", "dockerimage2"}